v8/v8.dev/src/docs/webassembly-opcode.md

      CASE_I64x2_OP(Eq, "eq")
 ```

-By adding our new instruction in `FOREACH_SIMPLE_OPCODE`, we are skipping a [fair amount of work](https://cs.chromium.org/chromium/src/v8/src/wasm/function-body-decoder-impl.h?l=1751-1756&rcl=686b68edf9f42c201c2b25bca9f4bef72ff41c0b) that is done in `src/wasm/function-body-decoder-impl.h`, which decodes Wasm opcodes and calls into the Turbofan graph generator.
+By adding our new instruction in `FOREACH_SIMPLE_OPCODE`, we are skipping a [fair amount of work](https://cs.chromium.org/chromium/src/v8/src/wasm/function-body-decoder-impl.h?l=1751-1756&rcl=686b68edf9f42c201c2b25bca9f4bef72ff41c0b) that is done in `src/wasm/function-body-decoder-impl.h`, which decodes Wasm opcodes and calls into the TurboFan graph generator.
 Thus, depending on what your opcode does, you might have more work to do.
 We skip this in the interest of brevity.

 ## Writing a test for the new opcode